-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the REDI Fund's basic financial statements.
-The listing of the Board of Economic Development Members and the schedules of Loan Portfolio: Loans Approved Fiscal Year 2021, REDI Fund Company Activity and Withdrawn Loans are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Management is responsible for the other information included in the annual report.
+The other information comprises the listing of the Board of Economic Development Members and the schedules of Loan Portfolio: Loans Approved Fiscal Year 2022, REDI Fund Company Activity and Withdrawn Loans but does not include the basic financial statements and our auditor's report thereon.
+Our opinion on the basic financial statements do not cover the other information, and we do not express an opinion or any form of assurance thereon.